vespene-io/_old_vespene/docs/source/faq.rst

 How is Windows support?
 -----------------------

-I think this was mentinoed a few times in the docs, but we really haven't made any efforts to make this system support Windows yet.
+I think this was mentioned a few times in the docs, but we really haven't made any efforts to make this system support Windows yet.

 However, most changes are related to paths and such, and if reasonably abstracted and clean, we're quite open to patches that would add Windows support and would encourage them.